-A diagnosis of corticobasal degeneration is made based on your signs and symptoms.
-However, your signs and symptoms could be due to another degenerative disease such as progressive supranuclear palsy, Alzheimer's disease, Pick's disease and Creutzfeldt-Jakob disease.
+A diagnosis of corticobasal degeneration (corticobasal syndrome) is made based on your symptoms, exam and testing.
+However, your symptoms could be due to another disease that affects the brain.
+Conditions that cause similar symptoms include progressive supranuclear palsy, Alzheimer's disease, Pick's disease or Creutzfeldt-Jakob disease.

-Researchers are looking at whether positron emission tomography (PET) and single-photon emission computerized tomography (SPECT) scans can uncover changes in the brain that are consistent with corticobasal degeneration.
+Positron emission tomography (PET) scans can identify brain changes related to corticobasal degeneration.
 However, more research needs to be done in this area.

 Preparing for your appointment

-You may start by seeing your primary care provider.
-Or, you may be referred immediately to a specialist, such as a neurologist.
+You may start by seeing your healthcare professional.
+Or you may be referred immediately to a specialist, such as a neurologist.

 Here's some information to help you get ready for your appointment.